equinixmetal-archive/docs-packet-legacy/guides/elastic-block-storage-windows-server.md

 By default there is a security feature in place which will prevent you from accessing this URL.

 In Internet Explorer, click the gear (top right) > Internet Options > Security tab > Trusted Sites icon with a green checkmark.
-Click on the sites button and add the Metadata URL.
+Click on the "Sites" button and add the Metadata URL.

 ![metadata-trusted-site](/images/elastic-block-storage-windows-server/metadata-trusted-site.png)